allcount/allcountjs/README.md

 # What is AllcountJS

-AllcountJS is an application framework aimed for building data-centric applications.
+AllcountJS is an application framework aimed for rapid development of business applications.
 The main idea is to make application development fully declarative and reduce application configuration to minimum possible amount.
-AllcountJS applications are JavaScript applications.

 # Try it